Sweeppea-Development-Lab/sweeppea-n8n-nodes/README.md

 **Example workflow:**

-1. Use **Get Schema** operation to fetch the required fields for a sweepstake
+1. Use **Get Form Fields** operation to fetch the required fields for a sweepstake
 2. Build a dynamic form or chatbot that collects the required data
 3. Use **Create** operation to register the participant with the collected data